chelmerrox/Animations-Article-Tutorial/README.md

 # CSS Animations: A Step-by-Step Tutorial Guide to Create a Simple Bouncing Ball Animation

-> This is a repository that hosts the files for the exercise/tutorial for the <a href="https://medium.com/@l.rokocakau/css-animations-a-step-by-step-tutorial-guide-to-create-a-simple-bouncing-ball-animation-9c5deb1ea28d?sk=d4f4e74af7732f4cbca077134324474f">article I wrote</a> about creating a bouncing ball animation using HTML and CSS.
+> This is a repository that hosts the files for the exercise/tutorial for the <a href="https://medium.com/@l.rokocakau/css-animations-a-step-by-step-tutorial-guide-to-create-a-simple-bouncing-ball-animation-9c5deb1ea28d?sk=d4f4e74af7732f4cbca077134324474f">article I wrote</a> about creating a bouncing ball animation using pure HTML and CSS.

-*You can also read my article here on Hacker Noon: <a href="https://hackernoon.com/css-animations-creating-bouncing-ball-animation-from-scratch-qe103tpm">CSS Animations - Creating Bouncing Ball Animation From Scratch</a>*
+*You can also read my article here on Hacker Noon: <a href="https://hackernoon.com/css-animations-creating-bouncing-ball-animation-from-scratch-qe103tpm">CSS Animations: Creating Bouncing Ball Animation From Scratch</a>*

 ## Built With